-- 1. For the purposes of Section 10.1 of the Export Development Act, this Directive sets out the process by which EDC will, before entering into a transaction that is related to a project, determine whether the project is likely to have adverse environmental and/or social effects despite the implementation of mitigation measures and, if so, whether EDC is justified in entering into the transaction. - 2.
-The Directive requires EDC to categorize relevant projects on the basis of their potential adverse environmental and social effects and align such categorization with requirements found in the OECD Common Approaches and the Equator Principles. - 3.
-Where the Directive requires EDC conduct a review of a project, EDC's due diligence will be informed by the type, scale, and location of the project and international standards.
-The Directive establishes grounds upon which EDC is justified in entering into a transaction related to a project where that project, despite the implementation of mitigation measures, is likely to have adverse environmental and social effects. - 4.
-The Directive also prescribes those projects in respect of which EDC is not required to conduct a review, and sets out exceptions to the obligation to make the determination referred to above.
-Finally, the Directive provides, in Annex 1, definitions of various terms used herein.
+- 1. For the purposes of section 10.1 of the Export Development Act, this Environmental and Social Review Directive (the "directive") sets out the process by which EDC will, before entering into a transaction that is related to a project, determine whether the project is likely to have adverse environmental effects despite the implementation of mitigation measures and, if so, whether EDC is justified in entering into the transaction. - 2.
+The directive requires EDC to categorize relevant projects on the basis of their potential adverse environmental and social effects; categorization determines the nature and extent of information that will be required by EDC in conducting its environmental and social review (a "review", as hereafter defined) of the project, as well as the extent of that review. - 3.
+Where the directive requires that EDC conduct a review of a project, EDC will use international standards as benchmarks.
+The directive establishes grounds upon which EDC is justified in entering into a transaction related to a project where that project, despite the implementation of mitigation measures, is likely to have adverse environmental and social effects.